The Facts on Foot Bunions:

 What Are Bunions?

 Pain or stiffness in the big toe is one of a handful of bunion symptoms.
 Bunions can cause the foot to evert or turn outward, making it difficult to walk.
-Although bunions tend to be most common in women, anyone – even children – can get them.
+While you may never develop symptoms from having a bunion, symptoms usually become more noticeable as the condition progresses.

-- Pain of your big toe joint, which may make walking difficult
+- Pain or decreased motion of your big toe, which may make walking difficult

 - Redness and swelling of your big toe joint